Crawl (2019 film): Accolades

 At the 2020 Fangoria Chainsaw Awards, Crawl received a nomination for Best Wide Release.
 The film also earned a pair of nominations for Best Horror Film from the Hollywood Critics Association and IGN Awards, losing both to Us.
 At the 13th Houston Film Critics Society Awards, the feature received a nomination for Best Stunt Coordination Team, but lost to John Wick: Chapter 3 – Parabellum.
 The National Film & TV Awards nominated the film for Best Actress (Kaya Scodelario) and Best Producer (Alexandre Aja, Craig Flores, and Sam Raimi), losing both to Jennifer Lopez from Hustlers and Will Ferrell from Booksmart, respectively.

-Future
+Sequel

 In July 2019, Aja said a potential sequel would focus on different characters in a new story.
 In October, he mentioned that the production crew had been developing "a few stories" for a future installment.
 Following its positive reception, Aja said he was "sure the question of a sequel [was] going to come up".

 In April 2021, Aja revealed a screenplay was being written.
-In August 2024, Paramount greenlit a sequel titled Crawl 2.
-Aja is set to return as director, from a script co-written by Andrew Deutschman and Jason Pagan.
+In August 2024, Paramount officially greenlit Crawl 2, with Aja set to direct a script co-written by Andrew Deutschman and Jason Pagan.
+In August 2026, Mason Gooding and Emily Rudd were cast, and filming began in Hungary.
+The film is scheduled to be released on July 16, 2027.